Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 And, it makes sense… a UK company with a reputable business bank account in a global financial center can be a golden ticket.

-In addition to banking, UK companies can unlock world-class payment processors, leading fintech solutions, European markets, and instantly give your businesses a squeaky-clean British image.
+In addition to banking, UK companies can unlock world-class payment processors, leading fintech solutions, and European markets, and instantly give your businesses a squeaky-clean British image.

 But, there’s a problem…